xbach/docs/trezor-faq/threats.rst

 Phishing
 --------

-If you wish to make a payment to someone on the Internet, you have to be able to figure out their bitcoin address.
-If you cannot trust your computer, however, you cannot be sure that the bitcoin addresses being displayed on your screen are not being maliciously modified.
-It's best to confirm the address via second channel (for example SMS, phone call or meeting in person).
+If you wish to make a payment to someone on the Internet, you need to know their bitcoin address.
+Unlike TREZOR, computers are not necessarily secure and it is possible that the bitcoin address displayed on your screen has been maliciously modified.

-For receiving funds, you can be sure you are providing **safe receiving addresses** by using `Show on TREZOR <../trezor-user/receivingpayments.html#receiving-payments>`_ feature.
-Using that you can check if the receiving address has not been changed on your potentially compromised computer.
+To be safe, we recommend confirming the recipient's bitcoin address through a second channel, such as SMS, a phone call, or an in-person meeting.

-Currently, TREZOR has no built in defence against phishing attacks.
-In the future, we plan to support so-called Payment Protocol defined in `BIP-0070 <https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki>`_ which aims to replace addresses with signed messages containing name of the payee, address and requested amount.
-Using that method we'll be able to show the payee's name on the TREZOR's screen instead of a meaningless address.
+When **receiving funds**, you can guarantee that you are providing safe receiving addresses by using the `Show on TREZOR <../trezor-user/receivingpayments.html#receiving-payments>`_ feature.
+Using this feature you can easily check to see if the receiving address has not been changed on a potentially compromised computer.